marekdlugos/famandfriends/README.md

 # Family and Friends
-A different personal relationships manager
+A different personal relationships manager.